govenius/pdata/docs/index.rst

 Saving data in measurement script
 ---------------------------------

-You can find an example of running a measurement using `QCoDeS
+Under the :code:`examples` directory, you find an example of running a measurement using `QCoDeS
-<https://github.com/QCoDeS/Qcodes>`_ for instrument control but pdata
+<https://github.com/QCoDeS/Qcodes>`_ for instrument control, while using pdata
-for data storage and regular python for loops etc. for flow control under the :code:`examples` directory.
+for data storage and regular Python for flow control (for loops, etc.).

 The essential part of running the measurement is::